 Recording information about other programs and sub-processes

-LogDir parameters to VNC Connect programs other than VNC Server and VNC Viewer, and also to VNC Server sub-processes.
+The Log, LogFile and LogDir parameters can be used to record information about VNC Connect programs – excluding VNC Viewer and VNC Server – along with its sub-processes.
 This may be useful if the Support team requests that you dig deeper into any problems you may encounter.

-You can apply parameters to the following programs and sub-processes by creating special keys in the Windows Registry.
-Alternatively, for some programs you can apply parameters at the command line.
+You can apply the above parameters to the following programs and sub-processes by creating special keys in the Windows Registry or for other programs via the command line.

 |Program or sub-process||Registry key||Parameters can be applied...||Registry hive|